capp-machine-learning/chicago-crime-analysis/README.md

         $ git clone https://github.com/capp-machine-learning/chicago-crime-analysis.git
         $ cd chicago-crime-analysis

+1. A yml file of the environment is available in requirement.yml.

+        $ conda env create --file=requirement.yml
+        $ conda activate cca

 All datasets used are downloaded from [Chicago Data Portal](https://data.cityofchicago.org/).
-These datasets are not in this repo due to the size of these files.

 To download the datasets that I used:

-1. Use data/data_downloader.py.
+1. Go to Chicago Data Portal to download the data.

+1. Alternatively, you can simply download directly from the url below:

         $ cd data
-        $ python data_downloader.py
-        chicago_crime_2017.csv downloaded!
-        chicago_crime_2018.csv downloaded!
-        All datasets downloaded!

-   - If the datasets already exist, you will see:

-         $ cd data
-         $ python data_downloader.py
-         chicago_crime_2017.csv already exists!
-         chicago_crime_2018.csv already exists!
-         All datasets downloaded!

-1. Alternatively, you can simply download directly from the Chicago Data Portal url below:

-        $ cd data
         $ curl -O https://data.cityofchicago.org/api/views/d62x-nvdr/rows.csv?accessType=DOWNLOAD > chicago_crime_2017.csv
         $ curl -O https://data.cityofchicago.org/api/views/3i3m-jwuy/rows.csv?accessType=DOWNLOAD > chicago_crime_2018.csv

+### Files

+        chicago-crime-analysis
+        ├── chicago_crime_data.ipynb
+        ├── chicago_crime_data.pdf
+        ├── ml_functions.py
+        ├── README.md
+        └── requirement.yml

+- __chicago_crime_data.ipynb__: This file is *the main file with all write-up and the bulk of the coding.* Just in case, the code does not run, I have also uploaded a pdf file of the same write-up with all outputs.
+- __ml_functions.py__: This python file has a collection of functions that I have written for this analysis.
+All functions are imported and used in __chicago_crime_data.ipynb__.